ni/arbitrary-session-management/docs/arbitrary_session_management_hld.md

 **Advantages**

-**No Modifications to Session Management Service:** This approach allows us to leverage existing session management service without requiring any modifications to it.
+**No Modifications to Session Management Service:** This approach allows the leveraging of existing session management service without requiring any modifications to it.

-In the first version of the solution, we are planning to go with pin-centric workflow.
-Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable as it avoids additional overhead such as manual hardware definitions in NI MAX or JSON updates which is mandatory in the non-pin-centric workflow.
+The first version of the solution aims to cover only pin-centric workflows.
+Since the session reservation capability applies to arbitrary sessions, the pin map service (pin-centric workflow) is applicable as it avoids additional overhead such as manual hardware definitions in NI MAX or JSON updates, which are mandatory in the non-pin-centric workflow.

 Extending the IO Discovery Service (non-pin-centric workflow) is not suitable due to the following reasons: